emilyfu1/NEAD/README.md

 ## Operating Instructions

 To open the file, navigate to the directory in Jupyter Notebook and click on the filename.
 A single block of code can be run by selecting the block and clicking "Run" at the top of the Jupyter Notebook interface.

+Using this code, you can download and convert a range of PDF files by running the first and second code blocks, or download and convert a single file with the first and third code blocks.